Student-centric advice and objective recommendations

 Interpreting your AP Scores

 Now onto the fun part: interpreting your scores!
-Before we get into what each score means, though, we should establish that AP exams are scored on a 1-5 scale.
-This means that while the lowest score you can earn is a “1”, the highest is a “5.”
+AP exams are scored on a 1-5 scale.
+This means that the lowest score you can earn is a “1”, the highest is a “5.”
 And, while any score of 3 or above is considered “passing,” many universities will require scores of 4 or 5 for students to receive college credit for their AP exam scores.

 So, with that said, what does each score mean?